TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

   make soft
   make riviera-launch

-Synthesis will ONLY work with Vivado 2013.02 installed or newer, and the XILINX variable properly set in the shell.
 To synthesize the design, do

   make vivado